CharrierTim/Embedded_AI_BOUSSAROQUE_CHARRIER/README.md

 ![Wine Quality Raw Dataset Repartion](./img/initial_label_distribution.png)

-For better results, we reduced it to 3 categories: bad, average, and good.
-Here is the new distribution:
+To deal with this problem, we decided to augment to the dataset by adding new samples with random noise to the existing ones.
+You can find our own implementation of this method in `src/dataset_handling.py`.

-Located in the img/ folder
+For better results, we also reduced to 3 categories: bad, average, and good.
+Here is the new distribution after the remapping and data augmentation:

 ![Wine Quality Dataset Repartion](./img/label_distribution_after_data_aug.png)